How can therapy help?

 I provide long or short-term therapy, depending on the needs of the individual.
 This can be talked about in the initial meeting, and re-addressed at any point during the therapy.

 I am also happy to offer online and telephone counselling, for those who find it difficult to come to the practice.

-I am available to see clients on Monday-Saturday between 8am and 10pm.
+I am available to see clients on Wednesday-Friday between 10am and 8pm, and on Saturday between 10am and 4pm.